PairUni: Pairwise Training for Unified Multimodal Language Models: Experiments

-We evaluate text-to-image generation on the WISE~\cite{niu2025wise} and Geneval~\cite{ghosh2023geneval} benchmarks.
-On WiSE, as shown in Table~\ref{tab:wise}, \methodname\ sets the best overall scores among unified models at both scales: {0.38} (1B) and {0.45} (7B).
-At 1B, it improves over Janus-1B (0.23) and ULM-R1 (0.33), and at 7B it surpasses Janus-Pro-7B (0.35) and Emu3 (0.39), effectively narrowing the gap with generate-only models.
-ULM-R1~\cite{jiang2025coreinforcementlearningunifiedmultimodal} is not open-sourced, so we report its numbers only after Unified-RL and Refined-RL training with approximately 40k samples.
-Subtask-wise, \methodname\ notably strengthens Space (0.56 at 1B; 0.62 at 7B) and Physics (0.44 at 1B; 0.55 at 7B), indicating better geographic and physical commonsense grounding.
-On GenEval (Table~\ref{tab:gen_eval_results}), \methodname\ exhibits strong compositional generalization at both scales.
-At 1B, \methodname-1B attains the best overall score (0.79), surpassing Janus-Pro-1B (0.73) and ULM-R1 (0.76).
-At 7B, \methodname-7B reaches 0.85, outperforming Janus-Pro-7B (0.79) and DSR (0.84), the latter showing comparatively weaker understanding and a notably underperforming 1B variant.
-Although Janus-Pro-R1 slightly exceeds \methodname-7B by one point (0.86), its understanding results and WISE scores are not reported.
-These gains align with our improvements on WISE and suggest that Pair-GPRO better enforces constraint following and object–attribute binding.
+\textbf{Text-to-Image Generation.} We evaluate text-to-image generation on the WISE~\cite{niu2025wise} and GenEval~\cite{ghosh2023geneval} benchmarks.
+On WISE, as shown in Table~\ref{tab:wise}, \methodname\ achieves the highest overall performance among unified models at both parameter scales, with scores of {0.38} (1B) and {0.45} (7B).
+At the 1B scale, it improves over Janus-1B (0.23) and ULM-R1 (0.33), and at the 7B scale it surpasses Janus-Pro-7B (0.35) and Emu3 (0.39), thereby substantially reducing the performance gap with generate-only models.
+Because ULM-R1~\cite{jiang2025coreinforcementlearningunifiedmultimodal} is not open-sourced, we report its performance only after Unified-RL and Refined-RL training on approximately 40k samples.
+At the subtask level, \methodname\ notably enhances performance on \emph{Space} (0.56 at 1B; 0.62 at 7B) and \emph{Physics} (0.44 at 1B; 0.55 at 7B), indicating improved grounding in geographic and physical commonsense.

-Taken together with the understanding results, these generation benchmarks indicate that \methodname\ improves \textbf{both} sides of the unified objective: it raises reasoning-heavy understanding performance while strengthening generation fidelity and knowledge.
-By contrast, understanding-focused baselines (e.g., InternVL3, Qwen2.5-VL) show strong comprehension but are not evaluated for generation; some unified baselines with competitive generation (e.g., DSR at 7B) exhibit weaker understanding; and diffusion-only generators (e.g., FLUX.1-dev) perform well on WISE yet offer limited understanding capability.
-By coupling paired data with Pair-GPRO, \methodname\ delivers balanced, cross-task gains without sacrificing either modality; qualitative cases in Figure ~\ref{fig:case} illustrate improved adherence to textual constraints and tighter semantic alignment.